yiphei/yif-AI/encoder_decoder_transformer/README.md

 \end{aligned}
 $$

-Two disaffinity scores are experimented with.
+Two disaffinity scores are considered.
 One is mean squared error, and the other is cosine dissimilarity.
 Cosine dissimilarity is cosine similarity normalized such that zero represents the most similarity and 1 most dissimilarity.
 So the embedding loss with MSE is just

 $$embedding\\\_loss = MSE(out_{enc}, E_{avg\\\_sum})$$